Josep Maria Esquirol Calaf

 Josep Maria Esquirol Calaf (born 1963, Mediona) is a Catalan philosopher, essayist and professor of philosophy at the University of Barcelona.
 He directs the Aporia Research Group, whose field of study is contemporary philosophy and, specifically, the relationship between philosophy and psychiatry.

-He is also the author of several books recognized in this field, which shape his philosophical proposal; it is remarkable The intimate resistance (2015), which won the Ciutat de Barcelona Prize and also the National Essay Prize of the Spanish Ministry of Education, Culture and Sports.
+He is also the author of several books recognized in this field, which shape his philosophical proposal; one of note is The intimate resistance (2015), which won the Ciutat de Barcelona Prize and also the National Essay Prize of the Spanish Ministry of Education, Culture and Sports.
 Others of his most notable books are La penúltima bondad: Ensayo sobre la vida humana (2018), Los filósofos contemporáneos y la técnica.
 De Ortega a Sloterdijk (2011), El respirar de los días (2010), El Respeto o la mirada atenta (2006) and Uno mismo y los otros.
 De las experiencias existenciales a la interculturalidad (2005).

 Thought

 Josep Maria Esquirol has drawn up his own philosophical proposal, which he designates as a “philosophy of proximity”.
 It consists of a philosophical anthropology with both Socratic and Franciscan resonances.
 Also, it remains in constant dialogue with contemporary thought, while it is expressed in a language very close to the experience.

 The works that build this philosophical approach have received several awards, and some of them are also being published in Italian, Portuguese, English and German.